Updated: Nov 3, 2020

 Some of the most frequently asked questions lately have been about anxiety and motivation.
 In this note, I will share several techniques or instruments to tackle both, as recommended by psychiatrists, psychologists, and practised by me.

 Before we jump into talking about instruments, we need to separate anxiety issues from clinical depression.
 Depression is a serious medical illness and it requires a specific intervention which includes medications and supervision by professional medical personnel.
-The phenomena of anxiety which we talk of in this article represents a a psychological disadaptation, when your expectations of feeling in a particular way (content, satisfaction, happiness and joy) in given circumstances are not met.
+The phenomena of anxiety which we talk of in this article represent a psychological disadaptation, when your expectations of feeling in a particular way (content, satisfaction, happiness and joy) in given circumstances are not met.
 You simply don’t feel the way “you should feel” - you feel it.

 What are your current anxieties about, in the year 2020?